danielmatsusaka/rsg-argentina/content/authors/DanielM/_index.md

 +++
 # Display name
-title = "DanielM"
+title = "Daniel M"

 # Author weight -- for sort purposes
 weight = 10

 # Username (this should match the folder name)
-authors = ["npalopoli"]
+authors = ["DanielM"]

 # Author name (this is required for people without content)
-npalopoli = [""]
+DanielM = [""]

 # Role/position
-role = "Honorary Member"
+role = "Member"

 # Short bio (displayed in user profile at end of posts)
 bio = "Computational biologist.
 Researcher at CONICET.
-Teaching Assistant at Universidad Nacional de Quilmes.."
+Teaching Assistant at Universidad Nacional de Buenos Aires.."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "nicopalo@gmail.com"